Best Tours for Kids & Families in Rome

 - Gladiator School – My new favorite thing to do in Rome.
-We just did this last month (July, 2016 – pictured above) and both kids and adults absolutely loved it.
+We did this on our last trip to Rome and both kids and adults absolutely loved it.
 Instructors are great.
 Highly recommended.
 Book far in advance.
+(Pictured above.)

 - Walking Tour: Colosseum, Roman Forum, and Palatine Hill – Excellent guided tour of Ancient Rome.
 Skip the line to enter all three sites.
 Very kid-friendly.

-- Pizza-Making & Market Tour (3.5 hours by Walks of Italy) – Learn to make pizza at a local trattoria.
-Fun!
+- Pizza-Making & Dinner – Learn to make pizza at a local trattoria.
+Kid-friendly and fun!

 - Rome Walking Tour and Gelato Tasting (2.5 hours by Walks of Italy) – A fun evening walk around the sites of central Rome.
 Less history and more gelato than the usual tour.

 - Pompeii & Amalfi Coast Day Trip (13 hours by Walks of Italy) – Transportation and guide for Pompeii with stops in Positano and the Amalfi coast.
 Lunch included.

 - Skip The Line Tickets: Ancient Rome & Colosseum Tour • Vatican Museums, Sistine Chapel, & St. Peter’s • Crypts and Catacombs • Borghese Gallery